Skip to content

 Orientation: Parallelism, Perpendicularity, Angularity

-Orientation controls relate a feature to a datum — they describe the angular relationship without constraining the feature’s location.
+Orientation controls relate a feature to a datum.
+They describe the angular relationship without constraining the feature’s location.
 Parallelism constrains a surface to be parallel to a datum; perpendicularity constrains it to be 90° to a datum; angularity constrains it to a specified basic angle.
-All three inherently control the form of the toleranced feature: a parallelism tolerance of 0.003 in. means the surface must also be flat within 0.003 in. (the tolerance zone is two parallel planes).
+All three inherently control the form of the toleranced feature: a parallelism tolerance of 0.003 in.
+(0.076 mm) means the surface must also be flat within 0.003 in.
+(0.076 mm).
+The tolerance zone is two parallel planes.

 Parallelism